-TSTC offers instruction through a variety of electronic media.
-Online classes offer students the opportunity to complete college courses using personal computers and Internet connections.
-Each TSTC program that offers online learning courses has requirements specific to that department.
+TSTC offers instruction through a variety of modalities.
+Online classes offer students the opportunity to complete college courses using personal computers and internet connections.
+Each TSTC program that offers online learning courses has requirements specific to that program.

-Online learning courses are not self-paced.
-However, depending on the nature of the instructional method, students may complete course requirements as their schedules permit.
-Students enrolled in online learning courses must meet deadlines, take scheduled tests, etc., but typically they do not have to be in classrooms at specific times, except when required by the instructors.
-Those students who take online learning courses complete assignments and communicate with instructors via the established Learning Management System (LMS).
-Some online learning courses require proctored testing.
+Online courses do have deadlines for completion of course requirements.
+Depending on the nature of instructional modality, students may have the opportunity to work through some course requirements in a self-guided manner.
+Students who take online learning courses complete course requirements and communicate with instructors through the College's Learning Management System (LMS).
 A proctored exam is taken on campus or at an approved proctored testing center and monitored by a Proctor.
 Please follow testing instructions indicated on the course syllabus and for proctored testing requirements and arrangements.
+Virtual tutoring for some online programs is available.